opentargets/platform-deployment-standalone/README.md

 * `roles/compute.storageAdmin` to delete the disks holding the data
 * `roles/compute.securityAdmin` to delete firewall rules that allow access to the API and AI API
+* `roles/compute.viewer` to watch operations related to disk destruction on cleanup
 * `roles/compute.networkAdmin` to allow modifying the network to delete firewall rules
 * `roles/dns.admin` to add and remove record sets for the deployment hostname and